Your Next Meal in Asia Might Be Designed by an Algorithm

 The transformation starts before food reaches any kitchen.
 Cropin, an India-based agritech company, uses machine learning to help farmers track weather patterns, predict crop yields, assess soil health, and monitor over 10,000 crop varieties.
 The data flows into models that optimise planting schedules, irrigation, and harvest timing, reducing waste and improving quality before a single ingredient leaves the farm.

-In Taiwan, tea processors have achieved a 75% increase in production capacity while halving their labour requirements through AI-enabled production lines.
+In Taiwan, tea processors have achieved a 75% increase in production capacity whilst halving their labour requirements through AI-enabled production lines.
 The systems monitor temperature, humidity, and fermentation stages in real time, making micro-adjustments that traditionally required decades of artisan experience.

 Across Southeast Asia, AI-powered supply chain systems are tackling one of the region's most persistent problems: food waste.
 Approximately one-third of food produced in Asia-Pacific is lost or wasted before reaching consumers.
 AI logistics platforms from companies like Ninjavan and Grab are using predictive demand modelling to reduce overproduction and optimise delivery routing for perishable goods.